reflectjs/reflectjs-doc/markdown/reference/language.md

 </html>
 ```

-The output page won't have either `:msg` or `:did-init` attributes, it will have its own JavaScript code that will handle them.
+The output page won't have the `:msg` and `:did-init` attributes, it will have its own JavaScript code that will handle them.
 Specifically, page root object &mdash; associated with page root tag, `<html>` &mdash; is given an `msg` property whose value is the `"hello"` string.

 `did-init` is a [delegate method](runtime#did) that's executed when a tag's scope is initialized.
 In this example it simply logs the value of `msg`.
 This will happen in both the server at page delivery and in the client at page load.